Amirlabai/time_logger/README.md

 ## Features

 *   **Automatic Window Detection:** Monitors the currently active window (application).
 *   **Category Assignment:** Prompts you to assign categories to applications.
-It remembers these categories for future use(for some odd reason it does remeber but cant submit selection from the drop down menu).
+It remembers these categories for future use(for some odd reason it does remember but cant submit selection from the drop down menu).
 *   **Time Logging:** Records the start and end times for each window activation.
 *   **Session-Based Percentage Calculation:** Calculates the percentage of time spent in each application *per day* (session).
 Percentages are calculated *after* the logging session is complete for accurate daily totals.
 *   **CSV Output:** Saves the logged data to a CSV file (specified by the user).
-To rest either move or delete the CSV file, program creats it.
+To rest either move or delete the CSV file, program creates it.
 *   **Error Handling:** Attempts to handle cases where the CSV file is already open.
 Must be closed to open through script
+*   **Graph Plot:** Shows session percentage along with total time spent.
+Graph window has on top total span of days and it calculates productivity

 ## Requirements